 B. SCOPE

-This policy and the associated procedures apply to all individuals at Fresno State engaged in research that
+This policy and the associated procedures apply to any person paid by, under

-is supported by or for which support is requested from Public Health Service (PHS) or National Science

-Foundation (NSF).
-Research includes proposals, projects, and results in all fields of science, engineering, mathematics, and education.
+the control of, or affiliated with the institution, such as faculty, students, scientists, trainees, technicians and

+other staff members, fellows, guest researchers, or collaborators at Fresno State. .
+Research includes the creation of proposals, projects, books and papers, as well as the dissemination of results (written and oral) and performances in all fields of academia, and is not limited to science, engineering, mathematics, and education.
+While sexual harassment and misconduct, and the creation of a hostile work and research environments can coexist with, and lead to research misconduct, the allegation and investigation of these should be made through the established campus protocols (Title IX coordinator, Human Resources), as this policy is specific to allegations and the reporting of research misconduct.

 The PHS regulation at 42 C.F.R.
 Part 93, Subpart A applies to any grant

 proposal submitted to the PHS, any research funded by the PHS, or any results reported to the PHS.
 The